postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 An [environment](/docs/sending-requests/managing-environments/) is a set of related [variables](/docs/sending-requests/variables/) you can use in Postman requests.
 You can also refer to variables when [authoring descriptions](/docs/publishing-your-api/authoring-your-documentation/) in a collection.
 In each case, the initial value of the variable is automatically populated in the documentation.

-Anyone using your collection will only be able to view the variables in the documentation if the associated environment is shared with them.
-For published documentation, you can select an environment to share during the [publication process](/docs/publishing-your-api/publishing-your-docs/).
-Sharing an environment makes it available to anyone [viewing the published documentation](/docs/publishing-your-api/viewing-documentation/).
+Anyone using your collection will only be able to view the variables in the documentation if the associated environment is also shared with them.
+For public documentation, you can select an environment during the [publishing process](/docs/publishing-your-api/publishing-your-docs/).
+Publishing an environment makes it available to anyone [viewing public documentation](/docs/publishing-your-api/viewing-documentation/).

 To use an environment variable in your documentation: